 If you are the only Member in your Family, then you must meet the self-only Deductible.
 If there is at least one other Member in your Family, then you must each meet the individual Family Member Deductible, or your Family must meet the Family Deductible, whichever occurs first.
-Each individual Family Member Deductible amount.
+Each individual Family Member Deductible amount counts toward the Family Deductible amount.
 Once the Family Deductible is satisfied, no further individual Family Member Deductible will be due for the remainder of the Year.
 The Deductible amounts are shown in the "Benefit Summary."